HerveFrezza-Buet/cxsom/experiments/basic-xsom/README.md

 ```
 Here, the TRACE value is the history size.
 In this experiment, feeding with inputs beyond this history window is not expected.

-Then we can feed the inputs (let us use a banana shape).
+Then we can feed the inputs (see [feed-main.py](feed-main.py)) (let us use a banana shape).
 You can try other shapes, available ones are 'circle', 'racket' and 'banana'.

 ```
 make feed-main SHAPE=banana
 ```

-Then, we can view the weight evolution
+Then, we can view the weight evolution (see [view-weights.py](view-weights.py)):

 ```
 make view-weights